prytoegrian/check-break/README.md

 `check-break` helps you to discover compatibility breaks in your code, and improve decisions-making to determine if a new major version is required.
 In few words, if you follow *semver* (or try to stick to it), you must use `check-break` ;-)

-`check-break` itself is following `semver` and monitor its own changes.
+`check-break` itself is following `semver` and monitors its own changes.
 For now, it's under heavy development, use it at your own risks, compatibility breaks could happen at every moment.

 ## What is a compatibility break ?
 Basically, following the semver definition :